Voice4 MINUTE READ

 A complex series of muscle movements takes place every time we use our voice.
 Each of us have a larynx (commonly called a voice box) that is located at the bottom of our throat.
 Within the larynx are our vocal folds (or vocal cords).
 Everytime we use our voice, air travels from our lungs and through our vocal cords, which causes them to vibrate and create sound.

 When this delicate balance of airflow and muscle movements is disturbed, we may develop a voice disorder.
 A voice disorder occurs when the pitch, volume, or quality of your voice is affected.
-The resulting symptoms can include:
+The symptoms can include:

 Spasmodic dysphonia